mlip-cmu/s2025/lectures/10_qainproduction/qainproduction.md

 ## Logistics

 * Project M1 dues TODAY
+* Schedule debriefing meetings with your TA mentor, before next Tuesday
 * Midterm exam next week (10/9), regular time and place for lectures, see `#announcements` for details
+    - Questions based on shared scenario, apply concepts
+    - All lectures and readings in scope, focus on concepts with opportunity to practice (e.g., recitations, homeworks, in-class exercises)
+    - Closed book, but 6 sheets of notes (sorry, no ChatGPT)
     - Lab for next week (10/11) is cancelled
-* Schedule debriefing meetings with your TA mentor, before next Tuesday

 ---